-Byword 2 supports rich text and Markdown.
+With support for rich text and Markdown, Byword 2 offers unparalleled simplicity.
 You can sync all of your documents on all of your devices, along with iCloud and Dropbox.
 It also includes complete Markdown support, allows you to preview your documents in the app, export to HTML, PDF, rich text or publish directly to a plethora of web platforms

 Available on iPhone, iPad and Mac